semiod-github/semiod-github.github.io/udemy2.md

 	This is achieved with CAdvisor
 	kube-state-metrics is a simple service that listens to the kubernetes API server and generates metrics about the state of the objects.
-	It is not focused on the helath of the individul kubernetes components, but rather on the health of the various objects inside, such as deployment, nodes and pods.
+	It is not focused on the health of the individual kubernetes components, but rather on the health of the various objects inside, such as deployment, nodes and pods.
 	git clone https://github.com/kubernetes-incubator/metrics-server.git